AndrewLin0831/realtime_system_pj/README.md

 This project implements an object-oriented Task Model Generator for real-time systems, supporting periodic, sporadic, and aperiodic tasks.
-It is modular and supports optional task attributes such as preemption, priority, and dependency.
+It is modular and supports optional task attributes such as preemptive, priority, and dependencies.

 ---